lambduli/lambduli/README.md

 Lambdulus is a tool for learning λ-calculus interactively.
 It runs locally in any modern browser and enables you to experience λ-calculus as a programming language.

-I have a strong appreciation for teaching tools.
-This one is the first one I developed.
 It's being used at FIT CTU in Prague for teaching λ-calculus in a course on programming paradigms.

 <!-- ![Screenshot of the part of the Lambdulus web interface](./imgs/lambdulus-frontend-fact.png) -->